friederbluemle/livebundle-website/docs/configuration.md

 - `/etc/livebundle/`
 - `$HOME/`

-You can instead choose to load a specific config file using the `--config` command line option.
+You can instead choose to load a specific config file using the `--config` command line option.<br />
+This option can be of help in case you have different LiveBundle configuration files, for different environments.
+For example, you could have one default configuration file `livebundle.yml` used to perform uploads from any developer workstation, and a different configuration file `livebundle.ci.yml` for example, to be used when running LiveBundle uploads from a CI environment *(when running LiveBundle for every opened PR)*.

 ## File Structure